 Fore!
-Caddyshack checks in at No. 4 on AP sports movie list
+‘Caddyshack’ ranks No. 4 on AP sports movie list

 Even Tiger Woods has embraced it, making a commercial for American Express years ago modeled after how greenskeeper Carl Spackler — played by Murray — resorted to using plastic explosives with hopes of ridding Bushwood of gophers.
 The gophers survived; all the bombs did was blow up some of the course, and no, the course’s owners in 1979 were not pleased that a fireball was set off on their property.
 A pilot approaching nearby Fort Lauderdale-Hollywood International Airport reported that he thought a plane had crashed when he saw the enormous flames.

 Murray and his five brothers are in the Caddie Hall of Fame.
-They grew up working at a private club near Chicago, part of the inspiration for the story that became Caddyshack.
+They grew up working at a private club near Chicago, part of the inspiration for the story that became “Caddyshack.”

-“Caddyshack was a great thing,” Murray said.
+“’Caddyshack’ was a great thing,” Murray said.
 “There were some extraordinary people in it.”

 It was Cindy Morgan’s film debut and her favorite scene wasn’t even supposed to be a scene.
 She thought she and Chase were just goofing off as they sat together at a piano, under the auspices of him singing her a made-up love song.